Compositionality of Linearly Solvable Optimal Control in Networked Multi-Agent Systems: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 Discrete-time and continuous-time distributed LSOC algorithms and composition theory on optimal control laws for networked MASs have been investigated in this paper.
 For both scenarios, existing controllers can be immediately composited to solve a new problem once certain weight conditions are satisfied on the final cost under the assumption of identical dynamics, cost rates, and set of interior states among all the component problems.
-The composite weights are computed in a square exponential kernel weight function measuring the target state difference between the component problems and the composite problem, and the composite control actions, achieved by weighing on the existing controllers, solve a new task in a sample-efficient manner.
+The composite weights are computed via a square exponential kernel weight function measuring the target state differences, and the composite control actions, achieved by weighing on the existing controllers, solve a new task in a sample-efficient manner.

-There are some directions worthwhile for further investigation in depth.
-For example, in the continuous-time task generalization setting, in our proposed approach the control laws are time-dependent, which makes it unrealistic for tracking control updates at each time step for composition purposes, and this may lead to some open-loop issue similar to the case when offline-calculated control actions are directly applied to the new problems.
-The deviation or error can be mitigated by using interpolation techniques on time steps in the future.
-Meanwhile, for the computation of continuous-time optimal control laws, we applied the path-integral framework, and hence some approximation approaches such as random sampling estimator and Relative-Entropy Policy Search (REPS) algorithm are yet to be explored.
+There are some directions worthwhile for further investigation.
+For example, in the continuous-time task generalization setting, time-dependent control laws are proposed here, which makes it unrealistic to track control updates on time steps for composition, and this may lead to some challenges as one faces when offline-computed control laws are directly applied to a new control problem.
+However, the error can be mitigated by using interpolation techniques on time.
+Meanwhile, for the computation of continuous-time optimal control laws, we applied the path-integral framework, and some approximation approaches such as random sampling estimator and Relative-Entropy Policy Search (REPS) algorithm are yet to be explored.